 (d) There is no taxable interest benefit where the principal amount of the loan is required to be included in a shareholder’s income.

 2. The interest rate to be used in computing taxable benefits (the prescribed rate) is adjusted quarterly.
-For 2012, the rate across all quarterly periods was 1%.
+For 2013, the rates were:

 3. Taxable interest benefits with respect to loans received by a taxpayer, by virtue of that taxpayer being a relative of an employee, are taxable in the employee’s hands rather than the recipient’s.